clarkdave/connect-mincer/README.md

 # connect-mincer

-This is an Express-compatible, connect middleware for [Mincer](https://github.com/nodeca/mincer).
+This is an Express-compatible, Connect middleware for [Mincer](https://github.com/nodeca/mincer).

 ## What is Mincer and why do I want this?

-Mincer is an excellent port of Sprockets, which means it is a robust and featured asset manager for your Node app.
+Mincer is an excellent port of Sprockets, which means it is a robust and comprehensive asset manager for your Node app.
 However, Mincer makes no assumptions about your application so by default it requires some work to get going with a typical Express app.

 Using connect-mincer, you can skip that work and simply: